OWASP/pysap/README.md

 Version 0.2.0.dev0 (in development)

-The master branch is migrated to Python 3 but not fully tested
+The master branch runs on Python 3.

 Overview
 --------